donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 From a logistics point of view, the mobile device market appears to have largely settled on iOS and Android, which means that engineering organizations can address the mobile market with just two sets of engineering teams.
 However, subtle differences between, for example, iOS and iPadOS could complicate development, build and QA, etc.

 ### Chromebook
-By and large, Chromebook seems to have been lumped into the Mobile/Tablet space most probably because ChromeOS provides a sandboxed subsystem support for Android.
+By and large, Chromebook seems to have been lumped into the Mobile/Tablet space, most probably because ChromeOS provides sandboxed subsystem support for Android.
 Most software vendors claiming support for ChromeOS do so by merely rebranding  their Android solution to this platform.
 However, barring a few noticeable exceptions, Android apps on ChromeOS run entirely within the Android sandbox and so do nothing to protect the other sandboxes hosted on the machine or the ChromeOS sandbox itself.
 They can really only offer protection within the sandbox for other Android apps, which is actually required because the Google Play Store isn't infallible and it's possible for malicious apps to make it past their checks.

 Chromebooks have captured significant market share in certain industry sectors and again, customers seek comprehensive solutions from their preferred vendor.

 ### arm64
-The expected market adoption of arm64 processors across Windows and macOS further exacerbates this challenge.
-There are technical differences across the platforms that determine how an engineering organization handles these platforms but, at least for Windows, full native support involves a significant investment across engineering, quality assurance and build & release that is unlikely to see a return for perhaps a number of years until such time that customer demand for that hardware sufficiently increases.
-There are imminent challenges for traditionally Windows-targeted organizations as Microsoft Surface devices have adopted arm64 and the main hardware vendors are gearing up to meet an expect 25% market share.
+The expected market adoption of arm64 processors across Windows and macOS further exacerbates the challenge of providing uniform solutions.
+There are technical differences across the platforms that determine how an engineering organization handles these platforms but, at least for Windows, full native support involves a significant investment across engineering, quality assurance and build & release that is unlikely to see a return for several years until such time that market adoption reaches a critical mass.
+There are imminent challenges for traditionally Windows-targeted organizations as Microsoft Surface devices have adopted arm64 and the main hardware vendors are gearing up to meet an expected ~25% market share.
 Apple have already adopted Apple Silicon M1 and M2 processors (their version of ARM) as standard across their MacBook Pro and MacBook Air ranges.

 The upshot is that in order to sell your product today, you have to deal with a more fragmented target platform, be that a different processor architecture or different OS.